MaureenMao/100-days-of-code/log-fold/r1-log.md

 ### Day 7: June 18.
 Tuesday
 <strong>Today's Progress:</strong>
-Finished the section in Introduction to the Applied Accessibility.
+Finished the section in Introduction to the Applied Accessibility.<br>
 Resources:</strong> <a href="https://learn.freecodecamp.org/">freecodecamp_website</a><br>
 <strong>Thoughts:</strong>Not a hard coding today since I went to a women conference at Wayfair today!<br>
 <strong>Link to Work:</strong> <a href="r1code/day7">Code of Dayy</a><br>